hkbtotw/CheckInOut_Reminder/README.md

 <p> Web application logs check-in and check-out time by using each dedicated button. </p>
 <p> It also acts as a dashboard to remind users of checking in and out daily.</p> <br />

-<p> Google Sheet is used to store check in-out data and application uses Dash to create UI </p>< br />
+<p> Google Sheet is used to store check in-out data and application uses Dash to create UI </p>

 <b>Sample Images:</b><br />